hero

 <taxid label>:<hexadecimal nr>

-Note that the label TPA is not allowed as it has a special meaning in segmasker used for masking.
+Note that the label TPA is not allowed as it has a special meaning in segmasker which is used masking.

 When importing, it will also create a corresponding todo file at todo/fastafiles.todo.
 Ensure that all directories are created by